FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/c_st_subscriptions/t_st_subscriptions.md

 ## Scheduled downloads and tasks

-The <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> scheduler feature allows you to schedule file downloads and tasks initiated by the server.
+The {{< SecureTransport/componentshortname  >}} scheduler feature allows you to schedule file downloads and tasks initiated by the server.
 You can schedule jobs in two ways, either per [subscription](#Set) or per [application](#ConfigureMaintSchedule).
 You can access the scheduler page by creating or editing any application or subscription with a transfer site that supports scheduled transfers.
 Only file downloads can be scheduled.
 REST API endpoints are also available for configuring scheduled tasks for applications and subscriptions.

 When you create a scheduled transfer, for example, when creating a subscription connecting an account to an application where you are transferring files from a remote site or an internal system, you can set the following configuration options: